jakka351/FoA-Orion-Keys/README.md

 OrionKeys is a public, security-conscious API that converts an **ECU Security Access seed** into the **correct response key** for Ford FG Falcon control modules.
 This enables diagnostics, service workflows, and healthy aftermarket tooling—so these vehicles can stay useful, safe, and enjoyable for years to come.

-> **Mission:** Extend the life of FG Falcon vehicles by enabling compatible, lawful software and tools.
-By publishing a clear, secure, and stable API for seed→response derivation, we reduce lock-in, encourage maintenance and innovation, and help owners and repairers keep cars on the road rather than in the scrap yard.
+> **Mission:** Extend the life of FG Falcon vehicles by enabling compatible, diagnostic software and tools.
+By publishing a clear, secure, and stable API for seed→response derivation, we encourage maintenance and innovation, and help owners and repairers keep cars on the road rather than in the scrap yard.

 ---